 It’s a new year, and men and women across the world are embarking on new fitness and running routines to start 2017 off right.
 For many people, especially those who have struggled with their weight, exercising in public can be nerve-wracking and anxiety-inducing.
 Running in public?
 Even worse.
 I’ve been there.
 Even though I have never been overweight, I had tremendous anxiety about running outdoors when I first started because of my speed, or lack thereof.
 I mostly ran in the dark until I felt “fast enough” to be seen during the daylight.
 What does that have to do with running a women-only event?
 Plenty.
 Whether you’re male or female, the stress of being a new athlete can be overwhelming.
-If you’re hoping to run your first race, you may be worried about finishing last, not knowing what to do, getting lost, etc. If you want to guarantee a great experience, read on for why you should consider running an all-women’s race:
+If you’re hoping to run your first race, you may be worried about finishing last, not knowing what to do, getting lost, etc. If you want to guarantee a great experience, read on for why you should consider running an all-women’s race or event:

-- They’re relaxed: While there will certainly be women there who are in it to win it, most participants in all-women’s events are looking for a fun, relaxed event.
+While there will certainly be women there who are in it to win it, most participants in all-women’s events are looking for a fun, relaxed event.
 You’ll see tutus and costumes everywhere you look, with tons of photo opportunities, flowers, and more!

-- They’re usually walker friendly: Trying to find a race with a time limit that accepts walkers can be challenging, but women’s events typically have extended time limits.
+Trying to find a race with a time limit that accepts walkers can be challenging, but women’s events typically have extended time limits.
 You definitely won’t be the only person walking or run-walking, so don’t worry about being the odd one out!
 There is a ton of camaraderie at both the front and the back of the pack.

-- They celebrate women in sport: It wasn’t too long ago that women weren’t allowed to run long distances because doctors feared their uteruses would fall out!
+It wasn’t too long ago that women weren’t allowed to run long distances because doctors feared their uteruses would fall out!
 There’s something special about getting out there and running with thousands of women who are focused on improving themselves and their lives.
 Celebrate how far women have come, whether you’re male or female!

-- They’re fun: I’ll be the first to admit I’m not the most girly person or the biggest fan of pink, rhinestones, and the like.
+I’ll be the first to admit I’m not the most girly person or the biggest fan of pink, rhinestones, and the like.
 In fact, I had vowed never to do a women’s-only event prior to my first one in 2013.
 While I was skeptical of the whole idea, I couldn’t deny that the atmosphere just put me in a good mood.
 From the giant pink medals to the finish line tiaras and the fact that our bibs said “Diva [first name]” on them, I couldn’t help but smile.
 It probably didn’t hurt that I smashed my PR by six minutes, either!

 Looking for some great women’s-only races?
 Here are some of our favorites!